tijme/not-your-average-web-crawler/latest/_sources/kitchen_sink.rst.txt

     # Misc options
     options.misc.debug = False # If debug is enabled extra information will be logged to the console.
-Default is False.
+Default is False. options.misc.verify_ssl_certificates = True # If verification is enabled all SSL certificates will be checked for validity.
+Default is True. options.misc.trusted_certificates = None # You can pass the path to a CA_BUNDLE file or directory with certificates of trusted CAs.
+Default is None.

     crawler = Crawler(options)
     crawler.start_with(Request("https://finnwea.com/"))